msgpack/msgpack-python/README.rst

 `StopIteration` is used for iterator protocol only.

-HOW TO USE
+How to use
 -----------

-one-shot pack & unpack
+One-shot pack & unpack
 ^^^^^^^^^^^^^^^^^^^^^^

 Use ``packb`` for packing and ``unpackb`` for unpacking.